NCC 120: Information Research Strategies

 Phone: 637-5707; E-mail: firstname.lastname@example.org

-Course Description: This course guides students in becoming life-long learners and effective and efficient users of information.
+Course Description: This course guides students in becoming life-long learners and effective & efficient users of information.
 Students who take this course will develop the ability to recognize a need for information, efficiently locate information relevant to the need, critically evaluate information, select the most authoritative resources, and effectively communicate that information to accomplish an identified purpose.
 Students will be able to build upon existing skills and understandings to advance their abilities to draw upon new information in ethically-informed and resourceful ways.

 Course Objectives: Upon successful completion of this course, students will have developed a basic mastery of the Association of College & Research Libraries’ five Information Literacy Standards for Higher Education: